OnroerendErfgoed/atramhasis/docs/source/development.rst

     # Only run a subset of the tests
     $ py.test atramhasis/tests/test_views.py

-Every pull request will be run through Travis-ci_.
+Every pull request will be run through Github Workflow Actions tests.
 When providing a pull request, please run the unit tests first and make sure they all pass.
 Please provide new unit tests to maintain 100% coverage.
 If you send us a pull request and this build doesn't function, please correct the issue at hand or let us